Ed-Fi-Alliance-OSS/Ed-Fi-ODS-Docker/README.md

 [Docker Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container Docker applications.
 This repository includes two compose files for running the ODS/API behind a proxy.

-An example how to use run the compose files by running the following command: `docker-compose -f .\compose-sandbox-env.yml up -d`.
+An example how to use run the compose files by running the following command: `docker-compose -f .\Compose\pgsql\compose-sandbox-env.yml --env-file .\.env up -d`.

 ### [compose-sandbox-env.yml](compose-sandbox-env.yml)